 Statistical thermodynamics relates the microscopic properties of atoms and molecules to macroscopic properties relevant to drug discovery, including binding affinity, selectivity, solubility, and permeability.

-This powerful relationship allows us to predict experimentally observable properties from atomistic simulations.
+Understanding this powerful relationship allows us to predict experimentally observable properties from atomistic simulations.
 This approach also allows us to compute biologically relevant quantities such as binding affinity, selectivity, allostery, membrane permeability, and solubility from molecular dynamics simulations without the need for vast amounts of training data, which currently do not exist.
-Furthermore, our proprietary approach to decompose energies into atomic and functional group contributions provides our drug hunters with design insights that could not otherwise be gained.
+Furthermore, our proprietary approach to decompose energies into atomic and functional group contributions provides our researchers with design insights that could not otherwise be gained.
 This process allows our scientists to reach a deeper understanding of protein targets and design new ligands that modulate properties in desirable ways.